-Propecia® is a synthetic hormone drug from the group of 5-alpha-reductase inhibitors.
+Finasteride is a synthetic hormone drug from the group of 5-alpha-reductase inhibitors.
 It is used to treat hair loss in men on the top and anterior regions of the middle scalp.
+Finasteride is also known as Propecia in the United States and UK.

 Form of release